DebonairSM/vsol-admin/docs/security-audit-report.md

 ## Executive Summary

-A comprehensive security audit was performed on the VSol Admin application following its deployment to the public internet.
+A comprehensive security audit was performed on the Company Portal application following its deployment to the public internet.
 Critical vulnerabilities were identified and remediated, security middleware was implemented, and comprehensive unit tests were added for security-critical code paths.

 ## Critical Vulnerabilities Fixed